Battle of Maguilla: Background

 In May 1812, Hill conducted a successful raid which resulted in the Battle of Almaraz and the destruction of a French bridge across the Tagus River.
 This limited French communication between Marmont and Soult to the bridge at Toledo.
 Meanwhile, British engineers led by Henry Sturgeon repaired the broken Alcántara Bridge; this permitted the Allies to transfer troops between the northern and southern sectors two weeks faster than the French were able to.
 Wellington took 48,000 troops to the northern sector to operate against Marmont, leaving 18,000 with Hill to face d'Erlon's corps.
 Hill had the British 2nd Infantry Division, John Hamilton's Portuguese Division, three Portuguese infantry regiments at Badajoz, and two British and one Portuguese cavalry brigades under Sir William Erskine, 2nd Baronet.
 Hill commanded about 7,500 British and 11,000 Portuguese.
-There were also 4,000 Spanish soldiers under Conde de Penne Villemur and Pablo Morillo.
+There were also 4,000 Spanish troops under Conde de Penne Villemur (cavalry) and Pablo Morillo (infantry).

 D'Erlon led a corps of 12,000 French soldiers, including the infantry divisions of d'Erlon and Augustin Darricau and the cavalry brigades of Lallemand and André Thomas Perreimond.
 D'Erlon's own division was camped at Azuaga and Fuente Obejuna while Darricau's division was out of supporting distance to the north at Zalamea de la Serena.
 Wellington desired that d'Erlon's force be prevented from reinforcing Marmont.
 The British commander planned to have Hill and Spanish leader Francisco Ballesteros make alternate threats against Soult's army.
 If the French tried to press Hill, Ballesteros would move against Seville.
 If the French concentrated to crush Ballesteros, Hill would push forward.
 In the event, Ballesteros moved too quickly.
 The Spaniard decided to strike Nicolas François Conroux's 4,500 troops.
 On 1 June 1812 in the Second Battle of Bornos, Conroux's men were surprised but they rallied and drove off the 8,500 Spanish troops with 1,500 casualties and four guns.
 French losses were 400–600 men.